michaeldarisse/michaeldarisse.github.io/teaching.md

 <details>
   <summary>Analysis of Economic Data - Summer 2024</summary>
-  <p>Course Description: This course provides students with an introduction to visualizing and analyzing economic data.
+  <p><ul>Course Description: This course provides students with an introduction to visualizing and analyzing economic data.
 It
 first builds a strong foundation in probability and statistics before covering both the theory and practical applications of regression analysis.
-Upon completion of this course, students should possess the level of understanding of these concepts that is required for Introduction to Econometrics.</p>
+Upon completion of this course, students should possess the level of understanding of these concepts that is required for Introduction to Econometrics.<ul></p>
   <p><ul>Evaluations: 4.5/5</ul></p>
 </details>